 The effect of IBS on the large intestine can produce a number of symptoms, including cramping, abdominal pain, constipation diarrhea, and bloating gas.
 IBS does not permanently impair the intestine like other diseases such as Crohn's or ulcerative colitis.
 The condition is limited to its basic symptoms and does not lead to inflammation or changes in bowel tissue.

-Avoiding certain kinds of food is important to IBS sufferers.
+Avoiding certain kinds of food is important to people with IBS.
 For runners, choosing other kinds of food is just as critical.
 Most runners agree that loading up on carbohydrates can provide the energy needed to complete a run.
 High-carb foods such as rice, pasta, oatmeal, potatoes and white bread contain high soluble fiber content that is easy on the intestines.
-Caffeine, dairy products, and high-fiber foods can enhance IBS and should be avoided by frequent sufferers.
+Caffeine, dairy products, and high-fiber foods can enhance IBS and should be avoided by people with frequent IBS.

 While there is no cure for IBS, runners can learn to minimize the symptoms with certain types of medicine.
 Fiber supplements or laxatives have been found to help those who particularly experience constipation.
 Many over-the-counter medications can alleviate diarrhea.
 Antispasmodics are commonly prescribed for dealing with colon muscle spasms and abdominal pain.
 It is important to carefully consider a medication, since a product prescribed to treat one symptom can actually spur a different one.